Signed-eliminable graphs and free multiplicities on the braid arrangement: Signed-eliminable graphs

-In this section we introduce the theory of bicolor-eliminable graphs and give fundamental properties.
+In this section we introduce the theory of signed-eliminable graphs and give fundamental properties.
 This is a generalization of a chordal graph from the viewpoint of its vertex elimination ordering property.
-Recall the definition of a bicolor-eliminable graph in Definition \ref{bichordal} for the multi-braid arrangement.
-In the rest of this section, we introduce the theory of bicolor-eliminable graphs under the following setting.
+Recall the definition of a signed-eliminable graph in Definition \ref{bichordal} for the multi-braid arrangement.
+In the rest of this section, we introduce the theory of signed-eliminable graphs under the following setting.